hujhax/austin-improv-wiki/Troupes/Franco.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Franco is comprised of some of the funniest loudmouths at ColdTowne Theater.</blockquote>
+Their press blurb, taken from a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Franco is comprised of some of the funniest loudmouths at ColdTowne Theater.

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>We're really funny.</blockquote>
+Their answer to the "What's Your Deal?" question on a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> We're really funny.

 [[Category/Troupes|Category:Troupes]]
 [[Category/Auto-Generated Troupe Pages|Category:Auto-Generated Troupe Pages]]